plzombie/fastimage.c/README.md

 * png - full
 * gif - full
 * webp - detect only
-* heif - detect only
+* heic - detect only
 * jpg - full
 * avif - detect only